 The Salad Bars to Schools initiative has helped provide salad bars to over 5,000 schools benefitting 3 million children.
 Tour de Fresh is a leading supporter of this national movement, working closely with the United Fresh Start Foundation to provide salad bars to schools as a strategy for increasing children’s access to fresh fruits and vegetables every day at school.

-The goal of the 2017 Tour de Fresh and its participants is privately finance 50+ new salad bars in school districts across the country.
+The goal of the 2018 Tour de Fresh and its participants is privately finance 50+ new salad bars in school districts across the country.
 At a cost of approximately $3,000 per salad bar per school, this is a small investment that makes a BIG impact.
-Since 2014, Tour de Fresh has raised over $400,000 to provide salad bars to schools across the United States!
+Since 2014, Tour de Fresh has raised more than $600,000 to provide salad bars to schools across the United States!

 Please join us in our cause to make a difference and provide access to fresh fruits and vegetables for kids in schools.
 Click here to donate now to one or more of our riders.